-A PhD student who graduated from doctoral school knows and understands:
+A doctoral student who graduated from doctoral school knows and understands:

-- 1. fundamental dilemmas of contemporary civilization art of preparing scientific presentations and speeches scientific vocabulary and terminology used at international conferences in contemporary scientific world, [P8S WK/SzD W05] - 2. economic, legal, ethical and other important conditions of research work general academic and specialist vocabulary required for the scientific research, [P8S\WK/SzD\W06] - 3. fundamental rules and regulations concerning the transfer of knowledge to the economic and social spheres, commercialization of research results and know-how related to these results ability to define, characterize and explain terms and phenomena in the field of research.
-[P8S\WK/SzD\W07]
+- 1. fundamental dilemmas of contemporary civilization art of preparing scientific presentations and speeches scientific vocabulary and terminology used at international conferences in contemporary scientific world, [P8S\WK/SzD\W05] - 2. economic, legal, ethical and other important conditions of research work general academic and specialist vocabulary required for the scientific research, [P8S WK/SzD W06] - 3. fundamental rules and regulations concerning the transfer of knowledge to the economic and social spheres, commercialization of research results and know-how related to these results ability to define, characterize and explain terms and phenomena in the field of research.
+[P8S WK/SzD W07]